-The QIIP is expected to re-open in the third quarter of 2018 with an increased investment threshold and net worth requirement.
+The QIIP will begin accepting up to 1900 new applications, from September 10, 2018 through March 15, 2019.
+It will require an increased investment threshold and higher net worth requirement.
 Candidates will be required to invest $1.2 million, up from $800,000, for a period of five years bearing no interest.
 Applicants will also require a net worth of $2 million, up from $1.6 million.

 Quebec Investor: 2018 Primary Requirements

 - Legally acquired personal net worth of $2 million;

 - Two years of suitable management or business experience within the five years preceding the application;